HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

+The 50th percentile (median) desktop page loads 463 kilobytes of JavaScript, whereas a median page load on a mobile device sends 427 kilobytes.

 Compared to [2019's results](../2019/javascript#fig-2), this shows an increase of 18.4% in the usage of JavaScript for desktop devices and an increase of 18.9% on mobile devices.
 As we see the trend is towards using more JavaScript over the years, this could slow down the rendering of an application given the additional CPU work.
 It's worth to note that these statistics represent the transferred bytes which could be compressed responses and thus, the actual cost to the CPU could be significantly higher.

 Let's have a look at how much JavaScript is actually required to be loaded on the page.

 {{ figure_markup(